sei-cabidi/wbia-plugin-miew-id/README.md

-# WILDBOOK IA - ID Plugin
+# WILDBOOK IA - MIEW-ID Plugin

-A plugin for re-identificaiton of wildlife individuals using learned embeddings.
+A plugin for matching and interpreting embeddings for wildlife identification.

 ## Setup